GraphQL: The Easy Way to Do the Hard Stuff

 Step 6: Define a Relationship Between Customers and Accounts

-To create a relationship, return to Rules for the customers collection, our local collection.
-Remember how our customers and accounts collections are related through the customers accounts array pointing to the account_id field in the accounts collection?
+To create a relationship, return to Schema for the customers collection Remember how our customers and accounts collections are related through the customer's accounts array pointing to the account_id field in the accounts collection?
 Let's link them in the interface.
-Add Relationship in the Relationships tab:
+Click + Add Relationship.

 This is our relationship defintion:

 App Services evaluates which account documents are related to a given customer document based on a linked field key value.
 Our relationship defines the Parent Field field as accounts (from the customers collection) and the Linked Field as account_id" (from the accounts collection).
 After clicking Add you will see the JSON representation of this relationship: